Parenting hacks: 5 inclusive World Book Day costumes that don’t cost the earth!

 For an eye-catching costume that celebrates individuality and self-expression, consider Julian from the much-loved picture book, Julian Is a Mermaid by Jessica Love.

 You and your child could decorate the skirt with large 'fish scales' made from used wrapping or tissue paper.
-Just stick the fish scales on with a piece of strong double-sided, fabric tape.
+Just stick the fish scales on with bits of strong double-sided, fabric tape.

 Bonus tip: encourage your child to get involved in creating their merperson costume.
 Crafting together using recyclable materials to make a beautiful carnival-themed headdress or fish scales for their 'tail', will make the experience super fun and memorable.